Feefo logo

 Your insurer should ‘index-link’ your policy.
 This means that your buildings sum insured adjusts according to inflation.
 This ensures your sum insured is increased in line with any changes in the cost of rebuilding your property.
 Usually, this is done each year at renewal.

-It’s important to note that index linking only works properly if the sum insured was correct at the outset.
+It’s important to note that index linking only works properly if the sum insured was accurate at the outset.

-If you make any improvements to your holiday home – e.g. an extension, new kitchen or if you add a hot tub, contact your insurer to make sure your sums insured are increased.
+If you make any improvements to your holiday home, such as an extension, new kitchen or if you add a hot tub, contact your insurer to make sure your sums insured are increased.

 The risks of underinsurance

-If for example it was discovered that following a claim the accurate rebuild cost is £200,000 but you only insured for £150,000 – you are underinsured by 25%.
-Therefore, any claim you make could be reduced by 25%.
+If for example it was discovered that following a claim the accurate rebuild cost is £200,000 but you are only insured for £150,000 – you are underinsured by 25%.
+Therefore, any claim you make could be reduced by 25% leaving you significantly out of pocket.

 Likewise, having an accurate sum insured can help prevent you from over-insuring your home and paying higher premiums than necessary.